 Risotto takes a little bit of effort but it is well worth it.
-It’s creamy and delicious.
-Roasted Shrimp Risotto combines risotto with shrimp to make a dinner that is worthy of a special occasion.
+It has a nice creamy texture and tastes delicious.
+Roasted Shrimp Risotto combines risotto with shrimp to make a dinner that is worthy of a special occasion like Valentine’s Day or a birthday dinner, yet it is easy and fast enough for a weeknight dinner.

 This is actually a meal that comes together pretty quickly.
 It takes the risotto about 20 minutes to cook and you can roast the shrimp while you are cooking the risotto.